psycopg/psycopg/docs/basic/install.rst

 Local installation
 ------------------

-A "Local installation" means obtaining a performing and maintainable library.
-The library will include a performing C module and will be bound to the system libraries (``libpq``, ``libssl``...) so that system upgrade of libraries will upgrade the libraries used by Psycopg 3 too.
+A "Local installation" results in a performing and maintainable library.
+The library will include a the speed-up C module and will be linked to the system libraries (``libpq``, ``libssl``...) so that system upgrade of libraries will upgrade the libraries used by Psycopg 3 too.
 This is the preferred way to install Psycopg for a production site.